Do Not Resuscitate Orders:

 Case 1 Discussion

-In this case, Mr. H would have a somewhat lower than normal chance of survival from CPR, based on his quadriplegia (homebound lifestyle is a poor prognostic factor) and his mild pneumonia (in cases of severe pneumonia and respiratory failure survival is <1%).
+In this case, Mr. H would have a somewhat lower than normal chance of survival from CPR, based on his quadriplegia (homebound lifestyle is a poor prognostic factor).

 Furthermore, his quality of life, while not enviable, is not without value.
-Since he is fully awake and alert, you could talk with Mr. H about his view of the quality of his life.
-You could share with him the likely scenarios should he have an arrest and need CPR.
-After this discussion, Mr. H can tell you if he would like to have CPR in the event of an arrest or not.
+Since he is fully awake and coherent, you could talk with Mr. H about his view of the quality of his life, particularly focusing on his goals and hopes for the future.
+You could share with him the likely scenarios should he have an arrest and the likely outcomes following CPR.
+After this discussion and clearly understanding Mr. H’s goals, you can partner with Mr. H to determine whether or not CPR is indicated in the event of an arrest.

-One cannot say on the basis of the current situation that CPR is futile.
-A decision about resuscitation should occur only after talking with the patient about his situation and reaching a joint decision.
+In this case, CPR is not necessarily futile.
+A decision about resuscitation should occur only after talking with the patient about his situation, goals, and hopes in his life in order to make a shared and mutual decision.

 Return to Do-Not-Resuscitate | Return to Case 1 | Go to Case 2 | Go to Case 3